In the next 5 years, we aim to distribute 50,000 cups to those who need them, want them, and cannot afford them.

 Based in London, the UK.
 Working in US, UK, and Australia.

 Activities: Global online English language resources.
 The promotion of menstrual cups as the best menstrual management option available, especially in regard to mental and physical health.
 A cup can encourage body positivity by allowing users to get to know and appreciate their ‘tabooed’ reproductive anatomy; help users to understand the process of menstruation better.

-Based and working in Ethiopia.
+Based in Ghana.

 Based in Kingston, the UK.

 Activities: Stocks a range of high-quality eco-friendly menstrual products, including menstrual cups shipped worldwide (excluding Mexico).
 Video blogs give information about the use and choice of cups.

 Bryony Farmer of Precious Stars explains the differences between brands, materials, design of cups, and experiences using a cup as a young woman.